 I don't particularly buy the line of thinking that because games are young, we should cut them slack on how and when they cover nuanced, intelligent subject matter.
 Games can and have told intelligent, emotionally involved stories.
 Games can convey empathy and make meaning in powerful, distinctive ways.
 That's why the lack of any sort of religious engagement in most games is frustrating to me, because it's an avenue of human experience that the medium could certainly do justice to, were more developers willing to try and more audiences willing to engage.

 Related, on Motherboard: How Would the World's Religions Respond to the Singularity?

 Not so in Ōkami.
 In it, you play as the wolf god, Amaterasu, released after eons of slumber to vanquish an old foe.
-This foe has colonised your world with its power, draining life and happiness from it.
+This foe has colonized your world with its power, draining life and happiness from it.
 It is, literally, black and white.
 As Amaterasu, your power comes with a purpose: to help these people and redeem their world.
-As you use your divine paintbrush to heal wounds, solve problems and chase off evil, colour returns vividly to your surroundings.
+As you use your divine paintbrush to heal wounds, solve problems, and chase off evil, color returns vividly to your surroundings.
 The world gains a wonderful painterly flair.
 Flowers sprout.

 This is redemption, as it appears to many faiths of the world: freeing man from that which binds and drains, and restoring the dead to life.
-God – or whatever numinous force you believe in – bringing colour back into the world. Ōkami's gameplay is an image that captures something true about the way we believe and think.
+God—or whatever numinous force you believe in—bringing color back into the world. Ōkami's gameplay is an image that captures something true about the way we believe and think.
 If games want to do more to engage with the totality of what it means to be human, they should go and do likewise.